 - As a Church of England school, it is our intent that children are familiar with a wide range of Biblical teachings and stories.

 - It is our intent that the school’s Christian values of Love, Courage, Truth, Respect and Friendship continue to be embedded within the ethos of the school.

 - It is our intent that pupils can safely and openly discuss the big questions about life and God.

-- It is our intent that Religious Education makes an important contribution in promoting respect and tolerance in a multicultural It provides a key context to promote the shared British values of Democracy, Rule of Law, Individual Liberty and Mutual Respect for, and tolerance of, those with different faiths and beliefs.
+- It is our intent that Religious Education makes an important contribution in promoting respect and tolerance in a multicultural diverse world.
+It provides a key context to promote the shared British values of Democracy, Rule of Law, Individual Liberty and Mutual Respect for, and tolerance of, those with different faiths and beliefs.

 - It is our intent to continue to foster and provide opportunities for pupils to deepen their understanding of their own personal spiritual development and growth.

 The Religious Education Curriculum explores concepts around a skills based cycle of enquiry.
 These 5 enquiry skills are ‘communicate’, ‘apply’, ‘inquire’, ‘contexutalise’ and ‘evaluate’.
 The cycle of enquiry allows pupils the opportunity to respond to concepts in relation to their own experiences and beliefs, as well as in relation to the religion being studied.
 Christianity is studied at the Bay.
 By the time pupils reach the end of Key Stage 2, they will have also studied three other major world religions.